AmpiriOfficial/ampiri-unity-plugin/README.md

 ampiriSDK.IOsTopPlaceId = "Your Ad Unit ID";
 ampiriSDK.IOsBottomPlaceId = "Your Ad Unit ID";
 ```
+>Note: It is neccesary to drag the AMpiri Prefab into Ampiri SDK reference.

 To see the sample, please import AmpiriUnityDemo.package.
 There you should see the __DemoApp__ scene in the scenes folder and inside the __Scripts__ folder are some example of Ampiri usage scripts

 Initialization